JosephKai1/COMP3610PROJECT/readme.md

 - Analyze product categories to identify emerging market trends
 - Compare the sentiment between different brands for a competitive analysis

+# How to use:
+Click run all in the dashboard.ipynb file and it should open in your browser

 <!--
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/uwidcit/flaskmvc)